 - Research has not revealed any link between the age of natural menopause and use of oral contraceptives in the past, socioeconomic or marital status, race, or age when a woman’s menstrual cycle began.

-- Surveys show that more than half (about 55 percent) of women going through menopause don’t do anything at all to treat symptoms.
+- Research shows that more than half of women going through menopause seek some sort of menopause treatment to deal with symptoms.

-- Research shows that gradual estrogen loss can increase the risk of certain diseases, such as osteoporosis.
+- Research shows that gradual estrogen loss can increase the risk of certain diseases, such as osteoporosis and sarcopenia.
 Approximately 80 percent of Americans with osteoporosis or low bone mass are women, and about half of all women older than 50 suffer an osteoporosis-related bone fracture in their lifetimes.

 Perimenopause vs. Menopause